Aung San Suu Kyi trespasser incidents: 2009 visit and arrest

 In mid-April 2009, Yettaw travelled from Missouri to California to see an ex-wife.
 He informed her that he needed to go to Asia to obtain details on a paper he was writing about forgiveness.
-On 20 April, Yettaw flew to Bangkok, leaving his children with various friends.
+On April 20, Yettaw flew to Bangkok, leaving his children with various friends.
 He told his family that he was working on a book and searching for US soldiers missing in action from the Vietnam War.
 According to Yettaw's wife, he wanted to interview Aung San Suu Kyi about forgiveness and resilience.
 Soon thereafter, Yettaw visited exiled Burmese groups in Thailand and told them about a faith-based book he was writing on heroism.
-Yettaw spent a week in Bangkok waiting for his Burma visa to clear.
+Yettaw spent a week in Bangkok waiting for his Myanmar visa to clear.

-On the evening of 3 May 2009, Yettaw swam a 2 km distance across Lake Inya in Yangon to the house where Aung San Suu Kyi was held under house arrest by Burmese authorities.
+On the evening of May 3, 2009, Yettaw swam a 2 km distance across Lake Inya in Yangon to the house where Aung San Suu Kyi was held under house arrest by Burmese authorities.
 He planned his route across the lake using Google Earth.
 Some policemen saw him during his swim and threw rocks at him.

-Using the same route he used during the 2008 visit, via the culvert, and over a small fence, Yettaw successfully evaded the government security guards and entered her residence at 5 am on 4 May.
+Using the same route he used during the 2008 visit, via the culvert, and over a small fence, Yettaw successfully evaded the government security guards and entered her residence at 5 am on May 4.
 He entered the house by climbing up a drain.
 Inside, he came upon two female assistants, Khin Khin Win and Win Ma Ma, a mother and daughter, Aung San Suu Kyi's sole sanctioned companions.
 He informed them that he was tired, hungry and suffered from diabetes.
 The women fed him.
 He asked Aung San Suu Kyi if he could stay at the house for a few days.
 She refused, and her caretakers threatened to turn him in to the authorities, but Aung San Suu Kyi agreed to let him stay on the ground floor after he began to complain about leg cramps.
 During his stay, they provided him with rehydration salts and meals.
 Some of his time there he devoted to prayer.